Newton North High School: Reconstruction

 By 2003, the "old" Newton North building was 30 years old and aging poorly, with leaks, poor ventilation and crumbling stairs.
 After extensive community debate and a citizen review panel, a decision was reached to construct a replacement high school, with the final cost ultimately totaling $197.5 million, making it one of the most expensive high schools ever built in the state.
-A project consultant explained that the project's relatively high cost was partly due to demolition of the existing 450000 sqft building, hazardous material abatement in the existing building, and the new school's complex program, which includes a natatorium, vocational technology education program, and culinary arts facilities.
+A project consultant explained that the project's relatively high cost was partly due to demolition of the existing 450000 sqft building, hazardous material abatement in the existing building (asbestos had been found in the building as early as 1977). and the new school's complex program, which includes a natatorium, vocational technology education program, and culinary arts facilities.

 At a public hearing in June 2006, community residents criticized the plan for its cost and for creating a new four-way intersection at Walnut Street and Trowbridge Avenue.
 Others claimed the proposed north–south orientation and lack of a basement level would waste energy as compared to the current structure.
 Nonetheless, after a public referendum and vote in January 2007, Newton residents approved the current plan for a new building.

 Gund Partnership designed the new building, and Dore and Whittier Architects was the Architect of Record.
 Dimeo Construction Company was the construction manager and general contractor for the project.
 The removal of the asbestos, laden throughout the existing building, was priced at $10 million.
 The building was dismantled, with contaminated construction debris packaged in lined cardboard boxes and shipped out in 650 trailer loads.

 The new building is oriented on a north–south axis on the eastern side of the current lot, with athletic fields to the west and a soccer field on the east side.
 The main entrance has returned to Walnut Street, as was the case from 1859 to 1973.
 The new building places the school office in a more accessible location – it was on the third floor in the old building – and ensures that most classrooms have natural light and windows to the outside.

 The 413000 sqft school incorporates many features that improve energy efficiency, and is among the first LEED-certified schools in the state.
 Green features include rooftop solar panels, systems to reuse rainwater, interior materials with low emission of volatile organic compounds, and occupancy motion sensors.
 Unlike the previous school building, where 50 percent of the classrooms did not have windows or access to daylight, classrooms in the new school receive natural light; light fixtures are dimmed based on the amount of daylight to conserve energy.
 In 2020, solar canopies were constructed over the main parking lots.